- General Information

 Connection procedure.
 This is where your application makes it's first

-connection to the SQL backend, and allows FM3 to perform it's initialization
+connection to the SQL backend, and allows FM3 to perform it's

-before or during this procedure.
-FM3 therefore uses it's own system file to
+files are opened before or during this procedure.
+FM3 therefore uses it's

-connect to the backend at this point.
-You can use one the
+own system file to connect to the backend at this point.
+You can use one

-template utility to import this procedure into your application.
+import this procedure into your application.

 Connection Issues